h3dema/copy-paste-augmentation/README.md

 ## Integration with Torchvision datasets

 The idea is to have a standard torchvision dataset that's decorated for copy-paste functionality.
+You actually have to two modifications in your code:

+1. **Decorate the dataset class.**

-The dataset class looks like:
+The decorated dataset class is shown below.
+Notice that it is a regular dataset class from pytorch plus a decorator added at the top.

 ```python
 from copy_paste import copy_paste_class